hazelcast/hazelcast-simulator/README.md

 Simulator makes use of Terraform for provisioning.
 After you have created a benchmark using the `perftest create` command, you want to edit the `inventory_plan.yaml`.
 This is where you can configure the type of instances, the number etc. The specified `cidr_block` will need to be updated to prevent conflicts.

+To provision the environment, you will first need to configure your AWS credentials:

+   In your `~/.aws/credentials` file you need something like this:
+    ```
+    [default]
+    aws_access_key_id=AKIAIOSFODNN7EXAMPLE
+    aws_secret_access_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+    ```

+   Or when you make use of a token:
+    ```
+    [default]
+    aws_access_key_id=AKIAIOSFODNN7EXAMPLE
+    aws_secret_access_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+    aws_session_token=AQoEXAMPLEH4aoAH0gNCAPyJxz4BlCFFxWNE1OPTgk5TthT+FvwqnKwRcOIfrRh3c/LTo6UDdyJwOOvEVPvLXCrrrUtdnniCEXAMPLE/IvU1dYUg2RVAJBanLiHb4IgRmpRV3zrkuWJOgQs8IZZaIv2BXIa2R4OlgkBN9bkUDNCJiBeb/AXlzBBko7b15fjrBs2+cTQtpZ3CYWFXG8C5zqx37wnOE49mRl/+OtkIKGO7fAE
+    ```

+   Or alternatively you can use `aws sso login` and autorize your terminal via SSO.

 To apply the configuration on an existing environment, execute the following command from within the benchmark directory:
    ```shell